losizm/scamper/README.md

 }
 ```

-And we used `RequestProcessor` in our _"Hello World"_ server, but here's one
+And we used a processor in our _"Hello World"_ server, but here's one that would
-that would do something more meaningful:
+do something more meaningful:

 ```scala
 import scamper.ImplicitConverters.fileToEntity